 4. Don’t be scared of constructive criticism.
 Actually, always ASK for it.

 As a Sensitive Sally, this was hard for me to grasp at first, but thankfully my clients were gracious women who showed me my areas of improvement in a sweet manner.
 None of that Devil’s Wear Prada stuff.
 As a rookie, you’ll do a lot of rookie things.
 It’s nothing to sweat over and it’s nothing you can escape from.
 Consistent development is what you need to get better.
 Don’t get into your feelings and think someone is personally attacking you, they’re only telling you what you NEED to know.
 And the more you know what your ideal client wants or needs, the better you can improve the quality of your business.

 5. Hard work is better than mediocre work.

 If you want more people to give those awesome testimonials that help build your credibility in your niche, DO THE WORK.
 Go the extra mile, make their experience working with you worthwhile.
 Spend a little more time on certain tasks, think about how you could add a little more to what you’re offering.
+Proofread your copy with a fine tooth comb and be sure to use a plagiarism tool, like this similarity checker for students, to confirm that your work is credible and on point.
 Either do it at your best, or don’t do it at all.
 Don’t be the girl who gets articles turned around because she made sub-par effort.
 (Yes, that was me).